raspofabs/spicy/docs/spicy_spec/stakeholder_needs.md

 Concepts:

+- Stakeholder: the list of entities which hold a stake in the development of the solution.
 - Spec Element (or simply Element): a need, requirement, design or other linkable node in the documentation.
 These would normally be numbered in most documentation systems, but it's the (strong) opinion of this author that